1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.7.md

  - DNA Polymerase
 	 - Polymerase 3 goes on the leading strand, joins up oppisites
 	 - Polymersase 1 goes on lagging strand
-	 - have 3 phosphate than uses enegy to remove 2 p
+	 - have 3 phosphate than uses enegy to remove 2 phsophate and have the bond DNA
- DNA
   - made up of nucleotieds(sugar, phospurus nitrogenous base)
   - pyramidines:thymine, cytosine